 As leaner will understand what are the important things at the time of setting up a travel agency we need, various type of approval of concerning authority.
-At the time setting up of travel agency we also need the recognition from principle supplier of the travel agency like - Hotel Airlines, local transport company etc. One of the most important things in this Unit is 'what fiscal & non-fiscal Incentive with benefits provided by the government at the time setting up the travel in setting up a travel agency business there are no legal requirements.
-In some countries, however, government exercise some kind of licensing control over agency.
+At the time setting up of travel agency we also need the recognition from principle supplier of the travel agency like - Hotel Airlines, local transport company etc. One of the most important things in this Unit is 'what fiscal & non-fiscal Incentive with benefits provided by the government at the time setting up the travel agency.